Key Points

 戸籍謄本 / Koseki TohonThe Japanese family register, known as koseki tohon (戸籍謄本), is a public document issued by the municipal office of the registered domicile (honseki, 本籍).
 It records family relationships including birth, marriage, parent-child relationships, and other matters of civil status.
 The family register can be used as family relationship proof for overseas government agencies, immigration authorities, universities, and courts.

 Because the family register is classified as a public document under Japanese law, an apostille can be obtained directly from the Ministry of Foreign Affairs of Japan, without prior notarization (unlike private documents such as affidavits or powers of attorney).
 However, English translations of the family register are treated as private documents, so the translation or additional authentication format may differ by receiving authority.
-Singapore, New Zealand, and the Philippines may request Route B where instructed by the receiving authority, depending on the document purpose.
+Where requested by the receiving authority, the translation certificate side may require additional authentication even after the original family register receives the MOFA apostille.

 Our office is located in Akasaka, Tokyo — within close proximity to the Ministry of Foreign Affairs (Kasumigaseki).
-We support family register procurement, MOFA apostille, Certified Translation, and international mailing, including options for time-sensitive authentication matters.
+We support family register procurement, MOFA apostille, Certified Translation, and international mailing, with office-side priority handling reviewed case by case where possible.

 A note on terminology: A gyoseishoshi (行政書士) is a Japanese certified administrative procedures specialist licensed under the Gyoseishoshi Act.
 The profession is a national qualification regulated by the Ministry of Internal Affairs and Communications, with statutory authority to prepare and submit documents to government agencies, including apostille applications.